Daimler Paraffin Railway

-The Daimler Paraffin Railway was the first set of rolling stock with petrol engine.
+The Daimler Paraffin Railway was a railway on which the first internal combustion locomotive ran.
 Three original vehicles for passenger and goods transport are exhibited in the Mercedes-Benz Museum in Stuttgart.

 History

 Motor-Draisine

 In 1887, the pioneer of the German automotive industry, Gottlieb Daimler, developed a motor-driven draisine, which used paraffin (kerosene) as fuel.
 It was the first piece of rolling stock with an internal combustion engine.
 It was successfully tested in summer 1887 between Esslingen and Kirchheim/Teck.